 An Application for Graduation is needed to issue a diploma; this is sent to students once they have registered for the final term of their program.
 The diploma will be mailed directly to the address provided on the Application for Graduation.
-This normally takes approximately transcript record.
-Once the Registrar's office has confirmed that all academic requirements have been satisfied, the degree will be awarded.
+This normally takes approximately four to six weeks after the degree has been conferred.
+Diplomas will not be released until all financial obligations to the institution are met.